Thursday, April 30, 2009

-Our son, rebel boy, whose name is actually Colton, has moved back home.
+Our son, rebel boy, has moved back home.
 That happened about a month ago.
 To give a little history - We moved to North Carolina, for the second time, in October of last year.
 Colt didn't want to move so after a month here with us, chose to move back to where our families & his girlfriend live, in Illinois & Wisconsin.

 (Yes, I'm fully aware that the girlfriend was the -real- reason, family be damned!)